-MI multiplexes key biomarkers of tumor growth in small samples of plasma or serum providing the researcher with a practical but robust method for quantifying test agent efficacy in studies involving multiple cohorts.
-MI and an investigator can together customize the analyte panels to answer specific study questions and couple the in vitro analysis with MI’s in vivo imaging and pharmacology capabilities to generate complete preclinical oncology data packages.
+Covance multiplexes key biomarkers of tumor growth in small samples of plasma or serum providing the researcher with a practical but robust method for quantifying test agent efficacy in studies involving multiple cohorts.
+Covance and an investigator can together customize the analyte panels to answer specific study questions and couple the in vitro analysis with Covance’s in vivo imaging and pharmacology capabilities to generate complete preclinical oncology data packages.

 Contact us today, to arrange your next Luminex® study helping to quantify your biomarkers and finding your test agent’s efficacy.

 1N.
 Henry, and D. Hayes.
 Cancer biomarkers.
 Molecular Oncology 6 (2012) 140-146